 - Greener pastures: expats who believe life would be better in another country

-That last may well prove true for those who relocate in France!
+That last may well prove true for those who relocate to France!

 As a foreigner hoping to relocate to France, perhaps your first concern would be finding a place to live.

-Would you want to rent, or buy a property right off?
+Would you want to rent, or buy a property right immediately?

 The answer to that question may lie in where you choose to start your new life.

-As a British citizen, it is entirely possible for you to shop the French property market, and you may even come away with more house for your money than you might have gotten back home.
+As a Canadian citizen, it is entirely possible for you to shop the French property market.

 All you have to do, once you've found your dream home, is follow the guidelines for buying it!